 - Phone first name on the call-in list

 - Ask the employee if they want to work shift

 - If yes, the process stops, if no call next employee

 - Repeat step 4 until an employee says yes

 - Inform the department of employee change

 Not only is this method resource and time consuming on the person/persons who are performing it, but also for the department who is experiencing the absence of an employee, as they have the greater pressure to delivering quality care while short-staffed.
-The good news is, this pressure can be relieved by automating some, or all, of the above steps.
+The good news is, this pressure can be relieved by scheduling automation as it will automate some, or all, of the above steps.
 More good news is the method of communicating unfilled shifts to employees can be done by not only a phone call, but also through SMS text messaging, email, and employee self-service through integrated websites.
 Even more good news, all these methods can communicate unfilled shifts to employees within a few minutes of each other and without the need for a staff scheduler, scheduling clerk, or employee to be on the call-out end.

 Phone Call/Interactive Voice Recording (IVR)